What is Customer Service Software?

 Customer Service Software: Critical Capabilities

-Agent-assisted digital channels
+Customer Service Software: Agent-assisted digital channels

 Messaging

-- Email and fax customer service
+Email and fax

 Contextual offers